xufangda/CoronaVirusForecast/README.md

 This repository contains a virus forcast code based on SEQIRH model.
 This code is forked from https://github.com/chenyg1119/CoronaVirusForecast.

-@chenyg1119 is the original author of the original forcast code for Netherland.
+@chenyg1119 is the original author of this forcast code, orginally for Netherland.

 I have modified this code to UK forcast by changing UK actual virus data, and population.
-Ref: [https://www.worldometers.info/]: worldometers.
+Ref: [Worldometers]:https://www.worldometers.info/

 Please beaware this code is for research purpose only.
 Neither @chenyg1119 nor I takes any responsibilty for the forcast accuracy.